kogkitse/geoner/README.md

 ----
 **Important**:

-To obtain the results of the evaluation script it is important to ensure a perfect alignment at sentence level between the reference and hypothesis corpora.
+To obtain the results of the evaluation script it is important to ensure a strict alignment at sentence level between the reference and hypothesis corpora.

 *preprocessing_corpus.py* script allows you to make the necessary substitutions to the corpus to be processed in order to obtain the alignment between the reference and the hypothesis corpora.